What Makes Data Suitable for a Locally Connected Neural Network? A Necessary and Sufficient Condition Based on Quantum Entanglement: Further Implementation Details

 \item \textbf{S4}: Official implementation of~\citep{gu2022efficiently} with a hidden dimension of 128 and 4 layers.

-\item \textbf{Local-Attention}: Adaptation of the local-attention model in~\citep{tay2021long}.
-The specific implementation is based on an adaptation of \citep{rae-razavi-2020-transformers}.
-While the local-attention model in the aforementioned implementation assumes a discrete fixed-size dictionary of possible tokens in the input, our adapted version keeps the input raw and continuous and maps it into the architecture using a layer of multi-layer perceptron (MLP) that learns the embeddings.
-Another distinction is that our version adapts the sequence-to-sequence modeling of the said implementation to classification of sequences by collapsing the spatial dimension of the sequence outputted from the local-attention model using mean-pooling and passing this into an MLP classification head.
-The network had attention dimension 128 (with 2 heads of dimension 64), depth 8, hidden dimension of MLP blocks 341, and local-attention window size 10. \end{itemize}
+\item \textbf{Local-Attention}: Adaptation of the local-attention model from~\cite{rae-razavi-2020-transformers}, as implemented in \url{https://github.com/lucidrains/local-attention}.
+We use a multi-layer perceptron (MLP) for mapping continuous (raw) inputs to embeddings, which are fed as input the the local-attention model.
+For classification, we collapse the spatial dimension of the network's output using mean-pooling and pass the result into an MLP classification head.
+The network had attention dimension 128 (with 2 heads of dimension 64), depth 8, hidden dimension of MLP blocks 341 (computed automatically by the library based on the attention dimension) and local-attention window size 10. \end{itemize}

 \textbf{Training and evaluation:} The binary cross-entropy loss was minimized via the Adam optimizer~\citep{kingma2014adam} with default $\beta_1, \beta_2$ coefficients.
-The duration of optimization was 150, 40 and 50 epochs for the CNN, S4 and Local-Attention models, respectively.
-After the last training epoch, the model which performed best on the validation set was chosen, and average test accuracy was measured on the test set and reported as test performance.
+Batch sizes were chosen to be the largest powers of two that fit in the GPU memory.
+The duration of optimization was 300 epochs for all models (number of epochs was taken large enough such that the train loss plateaued).
+After the last training epoch, the model which performed best on the validation set was chosen, and its average test accuracy is reported.
 Additional optimization hyperparameters are provided in~\cref{tab:1d_audio_optimization_hyperparam}.
+We note that for S4~\cite{gu2022efficiently}, in accordance with its official implementation, we use a cosine annealing learning rate scheduler.

 \textbf{Dataset}: We created one-vs-all binary classification datasets based on CIFAR10~\citep{krizhevsky2009learning} as follows.
 All images were converted to grayscale using the PyTorch default implementation.
 Then, we allocated 7469 images from the train set for validation, \ie~the dataset was split into 42531 train, 7469 validation and 1000 test images.
 We took all images labeled by the class “0'' (corresponding to images of airplanes), and uniformly sampled an equal amount of images from the remaining classes (this process was done separately for the train, validation and test sets).
-The resulting balanced one-versus-all classification dataset had 8506 train, 1493 validation and 2001 test images.
+The resulting balanced classification dataset had 8506 train, 1493 validation and 2001 test images.

 \textbf{Random feature swaps:} We created increasingly “shuffled'' versions of the dataset according to the protocal described in~\cref{app:experiments:details:emp_demo:audio}.